 Richard continued to work with David and his partner Su Dennett after the icon designs in producing the Principles Teaching Kit (2005 & updated in 2010) along with a series of eBooks beginning with the case study of David and Su’s property ‘Melliodora’ (2005), followed by Trees on the Treeless Plains (2006) and Collected Writings (2007).

 Richard proposed the Permaculture Principles website in 2007 as a way to introduce the concept to a wider audience and make these publications more widely available online.
 This coincided with David Arnold’s idea to produce a Permaculture Calendar, using the icons as a theme for each month.
 The calendar concept and website were launched together at the 9th Australian Permaculture Convergence in Sydney, March 2008.

 Inspired by Trish Allen’s Rainbow Valley Farm presentation at the convergence, Michele Margolis went on to develop the Permaculture Diary.
 Richard worked with Michele to produce the Diary together with the Calendar.
 The diary continued to be published until 2012, the same year that David Arnold handed the co-ordination of the Calendar over to Richard.

-Saving the best for last… I’d especially like to thank my partner Kunie Yoshimoto and two boys, Kai and Sen, for their support and patience with me.
-They give me the strength to continue with this work.
+Richard – “I’d especially like to thank my partner Kunie Yoshimoto and two boys, Kai and Sen, for their support and patience with me.
+They teach me valuable life skills and lessons, giving me the strength to continue with this work.”